Canadian mayor shuts down Ted Cruz as he encourages truckers to starve country

 Ottawa mayor declares state of emergency as situation turns ‘completely out of control’

-Canadian mayor Kennedy Stewart from Vancouver and US senator Ted Cruz are embroiled in a verbal showdown on Twitter as the truckers led a massive “freedom convoy” to protest against vaccine mandates.
+Vancouver mayor Kennedy Stewart and US senator Ted Cruz are embroiled in a verbal showdown on Twitter about the massive “freedom convoy” of Canadian truckers protesting against vaccine mandates.

-The verbal feud began after Mr Cruz suggested the protesting truckers should starve the people in the country as a punishment for vaccine mandates.

-Sharing the statement, the Republican senator said “folks might feel differently with empty shelve” as the “mayor says ‘Vancouver doesn’t want’ truck drivers there”.
+Sharing the statement, the Republican senator said “folks might feel differently with empty shelves” as the “mayor says ‘Vancouver doesn’t want’ truck drivers there”.

-Mr Steward fired back and said: “Can someone tell @tedcruz our store shelves are fine thanks to the 90% of Canadian truckers who are fully vaccinated.”
+Mr Stewart fired back and said: “Can someone tell @tedcruz our store shelves are fine thanks to the 90% of Canadian truckers who are fully vaccinated.”

-“Too busy high-fiving all the awesome folks in #Vancouver that are helping push back against the,” Mr Steward said with hashtag #hateconvoy.
+“Too busy high-fiving all the awesome folks in #Vancouver that are helping push back against the,” Mr Stewart said with hashtag #hateconvoy.

 The tweet, however, did not put an end to the Twitter war as Mr Cruz directed another potshot at the Canadian mayor asking if the stores have gasoline.